Lead Opinion

 Although Alack is the principal case, we will briefly address Lewis, Warren, and the parties’ overbroad readings of each.

-10. I hereby release from any legal liability the ski area and its owners, agents and employees, as well as the manufacturers and distributors of this equipment from any and all liability for damage and injury or death to myself or to any person or property resulting from the selection, installation, maintenance, adjustment or use of this equipment and for any claim based upon negligence, breach of warranty, contract or other
+10. I hereby release from any legal liability the ski area and its owners, agents and employees, as well as the manufacturers and distributors of this equipment frоm any and all liability for damage and injury or death to myself or to any person or property resulting from the selection, installation, maintenance, adjustment or use of this equipment and for any claim based upon negligence, breach of warranty, contract or other*620 legal theory, accepting myself the full responsibility for any and all such damage, injury or death which may result.

 Under these circumstances, the Lewis court deemed the exculpatory clause language and format neither unambiguous nor conspicuous, and thus insufficient under Alack to establish an express assumption of risk of ice defense.
 Id. at 395.
 We agree with this result, which is fully consistent with Alack.
-The Lewis clause mentioned “negligence” and arguably met Alack‘s bright-line rule.
+The Lewis clause mentioned “negligence” and arguably met Alack’s bright-line rule.
 But five-point type is barely readable, let alone clear, conspicuous, unmistakable, or effective to notify ski renters they were releasing the resort from its own negligence.
-The ambiguity discussion was unnecessary to the holding, and Lewis does not say a clause can satisfy Alack‘s future negligence requirements, yet automatically fail under plaintiff‘s Point I reasoning.
+The ambiguity discussion was unnecessary to the holding, and Lewis does not say a clause can satisfy Alack’s future negligence requirements, yet automatically fail under plaintiffs Point I reasoning.

 Analysis

 Plaintiff has not convinced us of a second bright-line rule akin to Point I and our second hypothetical conversation above.
-Paragraph 27 met Alack‘s bright-line rule.
-Its release clearly, unambiguously, unmistakably, and conspicuously applied “even if the cause or damages or injuries are alleged to be the fault or caused by the negligence or carelessness of the Lessor” (emphasis ours).
-It effectively notified plaintiff she was releasing the Lessor from claims arising from its negligence, and thus met Alack‘s bottom-line standard as well.
-Point I fails.7
+Paragraph 27 met Alack’s bright-line rule.
+Its release clearly, unambiguously, unmistakably, and conspicuously applied “even if the cause or damages or injuries are alleged to bе the fault or caused by the negligence or carelessness of the Lessor” (emphasis ours).
+It effectively notified plaintiff she was releasing the Lessor from claims arising from its negligence, and thus met Alack’s bottom-line standard as well.
+Point I fails.

-Point II—Paragraph 27‘s Scope
+Point II — Paragraph 27’s Scope

-Plaintiff‘s Point II notes that Paragraph 27 releases only the “Lessor.”
-She claims McCormack is neither the “Lessor” nor a third party beneficiary of the lease, and thus cannot claim the clause‘s protection.
-We consider McCormack‘s three counterarguments out of order.
+Plaintiffs Point II notes that Paragraph 27 releases only the “Lessor.”
+She claims McCormack is neither the “Lessor” nor a third party beneficiary of the lease, and thus cannot claim the clause’s protection.
+We consider McCormack’s three counterarguments out of order.

-Can McCormack enforce the clause as a party?
+Can McCormack enforce the clause as a party ?

 McCormack claims it is the (or at least a) Lessor; thus a party to the lease; and in turn entitled to Paragraph 27’s protection.
 However, the lease is ambiguous about who the “Lessor” is.
 Paragraph 1 of the lease describes the parties as: